 VADER, recognized for its efficiency in processing short texts, was used for preliminary sentiment analysis on the collected tweets.
-As a lexicon-based tool, it excels at swiftly categorizing texts into positive, neutral, or negative sentiments, offering an initial snapshot of public opinion towards the Omicron vaccine (Hutto & Gilbert, 2014).
+As a lexicon-based tool, it excels at swiftly categorizing texts into positive, neutral, or negative sentiments, offering an initial snapshot of public opinion toward the Omicron vaccine [23].